T-vK/ShowboxExpansionModule/PartsList.md

-# Parts List for the Reference Design of the Showbox Expansion Module
+## Parts List for the Reference Design of the Showbox Expansion Module
 Note: If any of the links stop working, use the name of the part and search it on AliExpress or eBay.
 If in doubt if the part is the correct one, check what they look like in the [3D model](https://grabcad.com/library/showboxexpansionmodule-v1-1).
+Also be aware that some of the links point to offers with more than one piece.

 - [1x P813 RGB LED Driver](https://www.aliexpress.com/item/1005005863723595.html)
 - [1x Momentary LED Switch 12mm Flat Head, Silver, 12-24V, Red Led](https://www.aliexpress.com/item/4001362443186.html)